 4. What to Serve with Tomato Feta Salad

-• Tomatoes.
-Grab heavy tomatoes at your farmers market or grocery store, that’s how you know they will be juicy.
-If you have a garden, even better!
-Vine ripe, heirloom, Roma or a combination of the three can add color and flavor variety.
+• Tomatoes: Vine ripe, heirloom, Roma or a combination of the three can add color and flavor variety.
 Orange and yellow tomatoes tend to be less acidic.
 You could even throw in some halved cherry or grape tomatoes if you’d like.

-• Onion and garlic.
-Two big flavor makers here!
-They bring the savory element.
+• Onion and garlic: Bring the savory element.

 How to Make Tomato Feta Salad

-I make this tomato feta salad the same way many home-cooked meals are thrown together on a sunny day near the Mediterranean Sea.
+I make this tomato salad the same way many home-cooked meals are thrown together on a sunny day near the Mediterranean Sea.
 There’s no need to measure every last pinch, whisk the dressing separately, or really do much fussing.
-Simply grab a platter and get started:
+Simply grab a big bowl or platter and get started:

-• If you’re making this salad within a few days of buying tomatoes, store them on your counter (not your fridge).
+If you’re making this salad within a few days of buying tomatoes, store them on your counter (not your fridge).
 The fridge tends to dull tomatoes’ delicate flavor.
+Here are a few handy tips for how to pick the best tomatoes:

 • Smell the tomatoes where the stem was attached.
 It should be fragrant and should smell somewhat sweet and earthy.